kunhwiko/concepts/cloud/kubernetes/J-storage.md

 ##### Persistent Volume Claim
 ```
-a) Mechanism to claim a persistent volume based on matching specs (e.g. capacity, access mode, storage class, labels).
+a) PVCs are a mechanism to claim a persistent volume based on matching specs (e.g. capacity, label selector access mode,
-b) Kubernetes will attempt to try to match to the smallest capacity volume available.
+   storage class, labels).
+Once a persistent volume is claimed by a PVC, it cannot be claimed by other PVCs.
-c) Pods mount claims and not volumes, meaning volumes will only be available once the claim is satisfied.
+b) Kubernetes will attempt to try to bind PVCs to the smallest capacity volume available.
 ```

 ##### Persistent Volume Claim Example